Infinitode/Infinitode/README.md

 #### Latest changes:

+- `Dungen AI` updated to version `1.2.0` with 9 new models, performance improvements, and UI updates.
+Download binaries from here: https://github.com/Infinitode/Distributables/releases/tag/dungen-ai-1.2.0
-- New models now available through the `Dungen API`.
+- New models are now available through the `Dungen API`.
 - 9 new models for `Dungen AI` on Huggingface spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen
 - New mobile navigation bar on the website, with some style improvements: https://infinitode.netlify.app
 - Password quiz `game` on the website!
 Head over to: https://infinitode.netlify.app/apps/password-game/ to start playing.